 - The proposed development is in close proximity to the commercial, recreational, and institutional uses located in downtown Naperville.
 In addition, the development is within walking distance to the Naperville Metra Station.
-The location offers increased mobility with access to a range of multimodal options which is expected to influence vehicle ownership. - The proposed residential use includes a mix of one-bedroom, two-bedroom, and three-bedroom units.
-The parking requirements are based on unit count, not bedroom count.
-Therefore, the parking demand characteristics of a one-bedroom unit are assumed to be comparable to a two- or three-bedroom unit.
-Based on the proposed unit mix, approximately 44 percent of the units are one-bedroom, a portion of which may be occupied single-person households.
-Approximately 50 percent of the units provide two-bedrooms, a portion of which may also be occupied by single-person households.
-Parking demand for some of the units is expected to be less than two spaces per unit. - The proposed residential use would be designed and marketed to meet the needs of active adults.
-While the Municipal Code identifies a parking ratio for residential developments, the Code does not specify requirements for active adult residential uses.
-Based on the anticipated demographic profile, the units are expected to be generally occupied by singleor two-person households, and residents may own fewer vehicles than a traditional suburban residential development. - The proposed residential use would include rental units only.
-The parking spaces would be assigned to tenants and managed through lease agreements.
-The lease agreements allow property management to oversee the parking supply and limit the number of spaces offered to each tenant. - Access to the guest parking spaces would require a temporary pass from the leasing office; therefore, occupancy of these spaces would be monitored.
+The location offers increased mobility with access to a range of multimodal options which is expected to influence vehicle ownership. - The proposed residential use includes a mix of one-bedroom and two-bedroom units.
+The City's parking requirements are based on unit count, not bedroom count.
+Therefore, the parking demand characteristics of a one-bedroom unit are assumed to be comparable to a two-bedroom unit.
+Based on the proposed unit mix, approximately 92 percent of the units are one-bedroom, a portion of which may be occupied single-person households.
+Approximately 8 percent of the units provide two-bedrooms, a portion of which may also be occupied by single-person households.
+Parking demand for most of the units is expected to be less than two spaces per unit. - The proposed residential use would be designed to meet the needs of active adults.
+Based on the anticipated demographic profile, the units are expected to be generally occupied by single- or two-person households, and residents will likely own fewer vehicles than a traditional suburban residential development. - The proposed residential use would include rental units only.
+As such, the parking spaces would be assigned to tenants and managed through lease agreements.
+The lease agreements allow property management to oversee the parking supply and limit the number of spaces offered to each tenant. - Access to the guest parking spaces would require a temporary pass from the leasing office; therefore, use of these spaces would be monitored.